 September 16-18, 2017: ADC-SCADM meeting: Set foundation of concept and consulted with members of the community on value of the workshop and planning details.

-December 2017: Present on workshop goals, plans etc. at Arctic Change conference; community engagement, outreach.

-January 2018: Present at ISAR-5 Conference, Tokyo, Japan; community engagement and outreach (particularly valuable for engaging the Asian community).,

 Q4 2017.

 Confirm preliminary co-organizers of the spring 2018 workshop.
 For example, Global Cryosphere Watch, EU Arctic Cluster, Polar View GEOCRI, Arctic Spatial Data Infrastructure have all confirmed intention to co-organize.